Louise Labé: Biography

 Perhaps inspired by the posthumous publication of Pernette du Guillet's collection of love poems in 1545, Labé began writing her own poetry.
 On March 13, 1555, Labé received from Henry II a privilège protecting her exclusive right to publish her works for a period of 5 years.
 Her Œuvres were printed in 1555, by the renowned Lyonnais printer Jean de Tournes.
 In addition to her own writings, the volume contained twenty-four poems in her honour, authored by her male contemporaries and entitled Escriz de divers poetes, a la louenge de Louize Labe Lionnoize ("Writings of diverse poets, in praise of Louise Labé of Lyons").
 The authors of these praise poems (not all of whom can be reliably identified) include Maurice Scève, Pontus de Tyard, Claude de Taillemont, Clément Marot, Olivier de Magny, Jean-Antoine de Baïf, Mellin de Saint-Gelais, Antoine du Moulin, and Antoine Fumee.
 Her contemporaries compare her to Sappho and hail Labé as the Tenth Muse.

 Debate on whether Labé was or was not a courtesan began in the sixteenth century, and has continued up to the present day.
 In 1557 a popular song on the scandalous behavior of La Cordière was published in Lyon.
 In 1560 Jean Calvin referred to her cross-dressing and called her a plebeia meretrix or common whore.
 Scholars deliberate carefully over what status to accord to such statements published in a piece of religious propaganda by a writer whose tone has been described as vicious and hysterical, and similarly question to what extent the historian Paradin, writing in 1573, was aiming at neutral objectivity in writing "She had a face more angelic than human, which was yet nothing in comparison with her spirit which was so chaste, so virtuous, so poetic and of such uncommon knowledge that it would seem to have been created by God so that we may wonder at it as something prodigious."
+Debates on whether or not she was a courtesan and other aspects of her life have not always been of interest to critics who have focussed increasing attention on her writings, especially her verse.

 In 1564, the plague broke out in Lyon, taking the lives of some of Labé's friends.
 In 1565, suffering herself from bad health, she retired to the home of her companion Thomas Fortin, a banker from Florence, who witnessed her will (a document that is extant).
 She died there in 1566, and was buried on her country property close to Parcieux-en-Dombes, outside Lyon.

-Debates on whether or not she was a courtesan and other aspects of her life have not always been of interest to critics who have focussed increasing attention on her writings, especially her verse.